-Accreditation visits run from two to four days, beginning with an orientation and team meeting on the first day and ending with an exit report.
-The institution should provide the review team with a hotel and on-campus workroom for its exclusive use during the visit.
+Accreditation visits run from two to three days, beginning with an orientation and team meeting on the first day and ending with an exit report.
+The institution is responsible for coordinating the virtual communication arrangements.

 At the conclusion of the visit, the SDDOE consultant will conduct an oral exit report with the appropriate institutional personnel.
 The institutional personnel who will attend the exit interview are determined by the institution.
 The purpose of the exit report is to highlight the preliminary findings of the team and to give the institution a sense of what might be included in the final report and recommended to the South Dakota State Board of Education Standards.
 The actual findings and recommendations will be formally presented in a report to the state board that will form the basis for the decision on the educator preparation provider and program approval status of the institution.